 The ISG is responsible for the establishment and review of performance benchmarks and targets for investment.
-The ISG will receive a quarterly report on every manager covering performance results and a broad range of metrics, and should there be any items of concern escalate matters to the full Committee.
+The ISG receives a quarterly report covering every manager, which sets out performance results and a broad range of metrics.
+Should there be any items of concern, the ISG escalates such matters to the full Committee.

-The Pension Committee is responsible for strategic decision making and oversight, and will make 'hire/fire' decisions or see managers due to escalation from the Investment Sub Group.
+The Pension Committee is responsible for strategic decision making and oversight, and makes 'hire/fire' decisions or see managers due to escalation from the Investment Sub Group.

-The Pensions Committee members will be surveyed regularly for their views on quality of advice given by the Investment Advisers.
+The Pensions Committee members are surveyed regularly for their views on quality of advice given by the Investment Advisors.

-Effectiveness of Pension Committee decisions, such as strategy and manager selection, will be discussed in the Annual Report and Accounts.
+Effectiveness of Pension Committee decisions, such as strategy and manager selection, are discussed in the Annual Report and Accounts.